Shujauddin Malik

-Shuja Ud Din Malik (born 29 February 1972 in Gujranwala) is a weightlifter from Pakistan.
+Shuja Ud Din Malik (born 29 February 1972) is a weightlifter from Pakistan.
 A National Champion from 1990 to 2005, he has created 70 records in different body weight categories.
 He holds the national records in the 77 Kg and 85 Kg weight categories.
-He has also been a two-time gold medallist at SAF Games.
+He has also been a two-time gold medallist at South Asian Games.
 He represented Pakistan in several international competitions.
-He won Pakistan's 1st gold medal in the Men's 85 kg event and created a Commonwealth Games record in the 85 kg category, having lifted 193 kg in the clean & jerk event at the 2006 Commonwealth Games in Melbourne.
+He won Pakistan's first ever Commonwealth Games weightlifting gold medal in the men's 85 kg event and created a Commonwealth Games record in the 85 kg category, having lifted 193 kg in the clean and jerk event at the 2006 Commonwealth Games in Melbourne.

+He is the cousin of Pakistani weightlifter Sajjad Amin Malik.